Óscar Pareja

 Óscar Alexander Pareja Gómez (born 10 August 1968) is a Colombian professional football manager and former player.
-He is currently the head coach of Orlando City in Major League Soccer.
+He is currently the head coach of Major League Soccer club Orlando City.
 Pareja is nicknamed El Generalito, the Little General, but is now called Papi.

+Pareja came up through the youth ranks of Independiente Medellín and spent eight years playing for the club, and with them, he broke into the Colombia national team, before transferring to fellow Colombian club Deportivo Cali.
+Pareja then moved to the United States, where he spent a single season with the New England Revolution before moving to FC Dallas, where he stayed seven years and then retired from playing.

+After retiring from playing football, Pareja began his management career as an assistant at FC Dallas before spending a year as an assistant coach to the United States U17s.
+Pareja then returned for three years to FC Dallas before taking his first head coach job at the Colorado Rapids.
+Following two years at the helm of the Rapids, Pareja returned to FC Dallas as head coach for four years before moving for a year to Mexican club Tijuana.
+In 2019, Pareja took the head coaching job at Orlando City, where he remains.

 Playing career

-Pareja came up through the youth system of Independiente Medellin; however, he began his professional career in 1987, debuting for renowned club Independiente Medellín.
+Pareja came up through the youth system of Independiente Medellín; however, he began his professional career in 1987, debuting for renowned club Independiente Medellín.
 In his debut, he assisted on the winning goal in a 1–0 victory.
 He played eight years with the club, from 1987 to 1995, helping them to be Categoría Primera A runners-up in 1993, and leading them to a respectable performance in the 1994 Copa Libertadores.
 In 1995, Deportivo Cali purchased Pareja from Independiente Medellín; he paid immediate dividends, helping Cali to a championship in the 1995–1996 season, their first in 22 years.
 He would stay with them four years.

 Pareja then signed with Major League Soccer (MLS) of the United States.
 After joining MLS, Pareja was allocated to the New England Revolution on 26 May 1998, but was soon traded to the Dallas Burn for Mexican forward Damian Alvarez.
 Although Pareja played little for Dallas in 1998, he earned himself a place at the center of Dallas's midfield for the 1999 season, playing 27 games and scoring four goals and six assists, while coordinating the Burn attack.
 He remained in this position for six more years, playing in 189 regular season games for Dallas, while scoring 13 goals and 52 assists, and was named to the MLS Best XI in 2002.
 He announced he would retire following the 2005 MLS season and remained with the club, now renamed as FC Dallas, as an assistant coach.